- For women

 The most common genetic cause of infertility in women is Turner syndrome.

 Cancer treatment can affect a person’s fertility.
-For more information about oncofertility – options for preserving fertility for people with cancer, visit the Reproductive Health section of the Victorian Assisted Reproductive Treatment Authority (VARTA) website.
+For more information about oncofertility – options for preserving fertility for people with cancer, visit the Cancer and Fertility section of the Victorian Assisted Reproductive Treatment Authority (VARTA) website.

 Endometriosis is a condition in which the tissue that lines the uterus is also found outside the uterine cavity, which can cause pelvic pain and infertility.
 It is thought to affect one in ten women at some point during their menstruating years.